Ergodic and foliated kernel-differentiation method for linear responses of random systems: Foliated noise and perturbation

 \subsection{Foliated ergodic kernel-differentiation formula over infinitely many steps}

-This subsection is comparable to \cref{s:ergodic} and states results for infinitely many steps.
-We shall skip the proofs since the ideas are the same and only the notations are a bit different.
+This subsection is comparable to \Cref{s:infinite,s:ergodic} and states results for infinitely many steps.
+We shall skip the proofs since the ideas are the same and only the notation is a bit different.

-\begin{lemma}[foliated kernel-differentiation formula for physical measures, comparable to \cref{l:kd4h}] Under \cref{ass:basic,ass:hdh,ass:folibasic},
+\begin{lemma}[foliated kernel-differentiation formula for physical measures, comparable to \Cref{l:kd4h}] Under \Cref{ass:basic,ass:hdh,ass:folibasic},

 \end{lemma}